 - Keep them a brief but consistent part of your family life.

-Every family is different so be sensitive to your specific family needs as you consider these suggestions and be prepared to make adjustments as needed.
+Every family is different so be sensitive to your specific family needs as you consider these suggestions.
+Be ready to adjust when necessary.

 - Start them with something fun that gets everyone talking like a silly question like, “What superpower would you want and why?” or “What vegetable would you like to disappear forever?”
 Talking people are more likely to keep talking.